 Work with an unlimited number of persons and devices on the same family tree.
 All changes are synced within seconds so everything you enter is immediately available on every other device.
-The only thing required is MacFamilyTree 9 or MobileFamilyTree 9 on all participant’s Macs, iPhones or iPads.
-Although all entries are synced via CloudTree 2.0, all your information is still available locally on your Mac, iPhone or iPad, allowing you to continue your genealogical research when your device is offline.
-CloudTree will automatically sync any changes once you reconnect to the internet
+The only thing required is MacFamilyTree 10 or MobileFamilyTree 10 on all participant’s Macs, iPhones or iPads.
+Although all entries are synced via CloudTree, all your information is still available locally on your Mac, iPhone or iPad, allowing you to continue your genealogical research when your device is offline.
+CloudTree will automatically sync any changes once you reconnect to the internet.

 Invite other users to work on the same family tree with you.
 Any changes will be synchronized and available on other users' devices in a matter of seconds.
 Looking at the change history, you'll be able to quickly identify which changes were made by which user.
 If you prefer, you can make your family tree available as a read-only version instead.
 Improved in version 10: CloudTree has been sped up tremendously, you are going to notice significant improvements while downloading entries.

 Only you decide what happens to your data